 Just under two inches in diameter, they have been bathed in beeswax and grapeseed oil.
 Please wash by hand in warm soapy water.
 Not recommended for a dishwasher.

-Turning of the Wheel – To represent eight celebration days in agrarian life and its relationship to the sun, eight points of flame, cycling through the seasons of the year.
+Turning of the Wheel – representing eight celebration days in agrarian life and their relationship to the sun, eight points of flame, repeatedly cycling through the seasons of the year.

 Steaming Cauldron – a symbol of transformation, change and rebirth.
 Over a hearth, cauldrons served as the hub of the house.
 Cooking, as well as soapmaking and bath water came from what for many familes was their finest object.

 Cat on Cresent Moon – looking down from either the waxing or waning moon, she watches.
 Sacred to Diana, in ancient Rome, the cat was also thought of as a guardian of homes and a symbol of domestic goodness.
 Muslim, Norse and Egyptian traditions also have strong connections to cats in their herstories.

 Tap stamp in flour and push down into the center of the precut cookie.
 Bake.

 Try this recipe for Speculaas but any other favourite rolled cookie recipe should do the trick.
 If the press sticks, tap again in flour or cool dough for 10 minutes in the fridge.

 So gather round your kitchen table or counter and tell the tales of bygone days while putting a batch of imprint cookies together for friends and family or Cakes and Ale.